 - Define your topic.
 When you open a layout, you’ll see a box for the central topic already on the page.
 Double-click on the text, or press the spacebar, and type the topic or title of the lecture.

 - Add nodes.
 Nodes are sub-topics or ideas.
 To add one, click on the main topic then press the tab.
 Click on the new node and press the spacebar to edit the text and give it a name.
 Repeat the process to add more sub-topics.

 - Add floating topics.
 Floating topics are those that are not directly connected to a topic but provide additional ideas or information.
 To add one, click on the node you want to add it to and click the S-shaped arrow in the toolbar.

 - Choose format options.
 To format any element in your mind map, click on it and then click the paintbrush on the right-hand side of the window.
 From here you can change the shape and color of a node and the font, color, weight, and size of its text label.

 - Experiment with images.
-To add an image to a node, click on it, and then click the image button (below the paintbrush).
-Choose either clip art or icon, then browse the library and double-click the image you want.
+Browse the library and double-click the image you want.
 You can also add your own images by clicking on the Insert menu and selecting Insert image from File.

 We don’t want to trick you into thinking mind maps are perfect for all types of notes.
 That’s just not true.
 They are great at visualizing complex thoughts and make the process fun and creative.
 But sometimes, you’ll need more space for text.
 And other times, you’ll want to link your notes with to-dos or reminders, which is usually impossible with mind maps.

 NotePlan will fill all the gaps for you.
 It’s a modern productivity app that combines notes, powerful markdown, integration with Reminders and Calendar, and much more.
 You’ll definitely love its bi-directional links — the feature that lets you build connections across notes.
 Kind of like you do with nodes when you use mind mapping apps.